 It is also illegal to “persuade, entice, or coerce a minor to engage in sexually explicit conduct with the intention of producing visual depictions of that conduct.”
 Here is more information on federal child enticement charges.

 All suspects who are convicted in DC Superior Court of any child pornography violation according to the D.C.
 Code Section 22-3103 can be subject to the following penalties:

 Aggravated offenses associated with these crimes can add further enhancements to a jail or prison sentence.
 Therefore, it is critical to contact an attorney who has experience building a child pornography defense.

-Because many child pornography charges are felonies, conviction can result in the revocation of certain rights, such as the right to vote, own a firearm, or qualify for federal assistance.
+Because many child pornography charges are felonies, a conviction can result in the revocation of certain rights, such as the right to vote, own a firearm, or qualify for federal assistance.
 Foreign aliens who are convicted of these crimes could lose their right to reside on U.S. soil and be subsequently deported.
-Due to these potentially severe consequences it is important that those accused in Washington, DC contact a DC child pornography lawyer as soon as possible, so that they can review the facts of the case.
+Due to these potentially severe consequences, it is important that those accused contact a DC child pornography lawyer as soon as possible so that they can review the facts of the case.

 The Federal Juvenile Delinquency Act (FJDA) states that, whenever possible, juveniles should be prosecuted in state—not federal—courts.
 [18 U.S. Code Section 5032].

 As a DC child pornography lawyer could further explain, DC juvenile court judges have great discretion in handing down penalties based on the circumstances of a crime.
 These penalties can include: